Salvador Bahia, Brazil Travel Guide

 The rainy season, spanning from April to July, brings increased precipitation.
 During these months, a lightweight, packable rain jacket or an umbrella is advisable.
 These items offer protection during the short, intense downpours that characterize Salvador's wettest period, allowing continued exploration.

-When considering cultural dress codes, Salvador is generally relaxed, especially in beach areas.
+When considering cultural dress codes, Salvador is usually laid-back, especially in seaside areas.
 However, modest dress is recommended for visiting churches and other religious sites.
-Shoulders and knees should be covered as a sign of respect.
+Shoulders and knees should be covered as a mark of esteem.

 Required for exploring the cobblestone streets and hills of Pelourinho.
 These offer support and grip for uneven surfaces.